How long does it take to recover from stroke?

 Day 1: The Stroke Is Treated

-Day 2: Rehabilitation Begins at a Startling Pace
+Day 2: Stroke Rehabilitation Begins at a Startling Pace

 If stroke side effects are severe and patients cannot survive independently (i.e. they require a ventilator or feeding tube), they may be transferred to an acute care hospital.

-Your physical therapist will guide you through various stroke exercises to improve your mobility.
-Occupational therapists will help you relearn the activities of daily living, like getting dressed and toileting.
+- Your occupational therapist will focus on helping you relearn the activities of daily living, like getting dressed and toileting.

 Stroke Recovery Timeline Part 2: Milestones during Rehab at Home